Billionaire Profile

 In-Depth Profile

 Leonard Norman Stern was born on March 28, 1938, in New York City.
-He is the son of Max Stern, who emigrated from Germany and built the family business, Hartz Mountain Corporation, a leading pet supply company.
-Max Stern also served as the vice-chairman of the board of trustees of Yeshiva University.
-Leonard graduated from New York University in 1957 with a Bachelor of Arts.
-He later earned an MBA from New York University's Stern School of Business.
+He is the son of Max Stern, who immigrated from Germany and established Hartz Mountain Corporation.
+Stern graduated from New York University (NYU) with a Bachelor of Science degree in 1957 and an MBA in 1959.

 Rise to Success